-Licensed by the State Board of Social Workers, Marriage and Family Therapists and Professional unselors, per 49 PA.
-Code Chapter 47, 48 and 49 Certificate (specify): Otl ner Standard (specify): • Comply with 55 PA Code 1101 and have a signed Medicaid waiver provider agreement; • pro Comply with Department standards, including regulations, policies and procedures relating to wider qualifications; • coi Have or ensure automobile insurance for any automobiles owned, leased and/or hired when used as a mponent of the service; Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is essary to provide the service; • Be a resident of Pennsylvania or a state contiguous to Pennsylvania; • Have Worker's Compensation insurance in accordance with State statute and in accordance with partment policies; • Have Commercial General Liability insurance in accordance with Department policies; • Be at least 18 years of age; Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15; and Have a child abuse clearance as required in Appendix C-2-b.
-En tion of Provider Qualifications tity Responsible for Verification: TL or its designee quency of Verification: Fre time of enrollment and revalidation or more frequently when deemed necessary by the Department.
-At ndix C: Participant Services At
+Licensed by the State Board of Social Workers, Marriage and Family Therapists and Professional Counselors, per 49 PA.
+Code Chapter 47, 48 and 49

+- Comply with 55 PA Code 1101 and have a signed Medicaid waiver provider agreement; - Comply with Department standards, including regulations, policies and procedures relating to provider qualifications; - Have or ensure automobile insurance for any automobiles owned, leased and/or hired when used as a component of the service; - Have a valid driver's license from Pennsylvania or a contiguous state if the operation of a vehicle is necessary to provide the service; - Be a resident of Pennsylvania or a state contiguous to Pennsylvania; - Have Worker's Compensation insurance in accordance with State statute and in accordance with Department policies; - Have Commercial General Liability insurance in accordance with Department policies; - Be at least 18 years of age; - Have criminal clearances as per 35 P.S. §10225.101 et seq. and 6 PA Code Chapter 15; and - Have a child abuse clearance as required in Appendix C-2-b.

+At time of enrollment and revalidation or more frequently when deemed necessary by the Department.